Cath Cheshire-Neal

 Training, qualifications & experience

 I completed my Counselling training at Leeds University, where I studied the Relational Approach.
-In my experience all problems have a relational base.
-As relationships are alive in our present and our past, I work both in the ‘Here and Now’ of everyday life and also linking back to the past, from where some of these relational experiences may have developed.
+I work both in the ‘Here and Now’ of everyday life and linking back to the past, from where some of these relational experiences may have developed.
+Much wounding and healing happens in relationship.

 My previous experience has involved working as a Counsellor in many different settings including within Surestart Centres, working with refugees and asylum seekers, within women organisations, setting up an allotment project and in educational settings.